The 6 parameters of (’a, ’b, ’c, ’d, ’e, ’f) format6

 needs to be passed the channel in which we’re printing, or with

-is the type of the extra information that user-defined printers may need (Buffer.t
+'bis the type of the extra information that user-defined printers may need (Buffer.tforbprintf,output_channelforfprintf, etc.)'cis the return type of the user-defined printers accepted by the function (stringforsprintf,unitfor most others).

 is to let you reuse your user-defined printers for both